yuucu/ccmonitor_tmux/README.md

 ## Usage

-The plugin automatically adds the Claude Code status to your tmux status bar.
-The format will be:
+Once configured, the Claude Code status will appear in your tmux status bar showing:
 ```
 CC:2/4
 ```